RosettaCommons/documentation/scripting_documentation/RosettaScripts/ResidueSelectors/ResidueSelectors.md

 #### LayerSelector

 The LayerSelector lets a user select residues by burial.
 Burial can be assessed by number of sidechain neighbors within a cone along the CA-CB vector (the default method), or by SASA.
+When using SASA, the solvent exposure of the designed position depends on the conformation of neighboring side chains; this is useful when you are making one or two mutations and not changing many neighboring amino acids.
+When using side chain neighbors, solvent exposure depends on which direction the amino acid side chain is pointed; this is useful for _de novo_ design or protocols in which many amino acids will be designed simultaneously.

 ```xml
      <Layer name="(&string)" select_core="(false &bool)" select_boundary="(false &bool)" select_surface="(false &bool)"